solana-labs/solana-program-library/margin-pool/README.md

 * Cost to go long `10btc = 50,000,000/40 - (1000000 + 10*20,000) = 50,000 = 4x leverage`
 * Cost to go long `1btc = 50,000,000/49 - (1000000 + 1*20,000) = 408.1632653061 = 49x leverage`

+Position:

+* Collateral, intial deposit to open the position.
+* Borrow amount, the size of the position.
+* Position token, represents the position opened by the user.
+* Borrow token, this token covers the risk and generates yield.
+Yield is split with the pool based on the ratio of collateral / borrow.

+Position can be reduced by burning the Position token and repaying the debt.

+Liqudiations:

+Positions can be liquidated in order of least collaterlized to most collaterlized.

+Debt Pools:

+Since liquidations are ordered, the A or B debt can be sold as aggregated debt.
+Yield is split between the LP pool and debt pools by the collateral atio.